Anemone95/newest_web_research/readme.md

 ### 相关文献
 * https://github.com/aalhuz/navex

-Freezing the Web: A Study of ReDoS Vulnerabilities in JavaScript-based Web Servers.

-Rampart: protecting web applications from CPU-exhaustion denial-of-service attacks.

-Who left open the cookie jar? a comprehensive evaluation of third-party cookie policies.

-We Still Don’t Have Secure Cross-Domain Requests: an Empirical Study of CORS.

-FlowCog: Context-aware Semantics Extraction and Analysis of Information Flow Leaks in Android Apps.

-Same-Origin Policy: Evaluation in Modern Browsers.

-## USENIX2017

-CCSP: Controlled Relaxation of Content Security Policies by Runtime Policy Composition.

-Same-Origin Policy: Evaluation in Modern Browsers.

-Measuring the Insecurity of Mobile Deep Links of Android.

-How the Web Tangled Itself: Uncovering the History of Client-Side Web (In)Security.

-Loophole: Timing Attacks on Shared Event Loops in Chrome.

-## USENIX2016

-k-fingerprinting: A Robust Scalable Website Fingerprinting Technique

-Hey, You Have a Problem: On the Feasibility of Large-Scale Web Vulnerability Notification.

-On Omitting Commits and Committing Omissions: Preventing Git Metadata Tampering That (Re)introduces Software Vulnerabilities

-## FSE2018

-The impact of regular expression denial of service (ReDoS) in practice: an empirical study at the ecosystem scale. **ReDoS哦*

-## ASE2018

-ReScue: crafting regular expression DoS attacks. **ReDoS怎么那么多？难道是现在的研究热点吗？**

-## ASE2017

-Static detection of asymptotic resource side-channel vulnerabilities in web applications.

-## CCS2018

-Predicting Impending Exposure to Malicious Content from User Behavior.

-## CCS2017

-Tail Attacks on Web Applications

-Deemon: Detecting CSRF with Dynamic Analysis and Property Graphs. **动态检测CSRF，可以先读一下**

-## CCS2016

-Chainsaw: Chained Automated Workflow-based Exploit Generation.

-CSPAutoGen: Black-box Enforcement of Content Security Policy upon Real-world Websites
+## Freezing the Web: A Study of ReDoS Vulnerabilities in JavaScript-based Web Servers.

+## Rampart: protecting web applications from CPU-exhaustion denial-of-service attacks.

+## Who left open the cookie jar? a comprehensive evaluation of third-party cookie policies.

+## We Still Don’t Have Secure Cross-Domain Requests: an Empirical Study of CORS.

+## FlowCog: Context-aware Semantics Extraction and Analysis of Information Flow Leaks in Android Apps.

+## Same-Origin Policy: Evaluation in Modern Browsers.

+# USENIX2017

+## CCSP: Controlled Relaxation of Content Security Policies by Runtime Policy Composition.

+## Same-Origin Policy: Evaluation in Modern Browsers.

+## Measuring the Insecurity of Mobile Deep Links of Android.

+## How the Web Tangled Itself: Uncovering the History of Client-Side Web (In)Security.

+## Loophole: Timing Attacks on Shared Event Loops in Chrome.

+# USENIX2016

+## k-fingerprinting: A Robust Scalable Website Fingerprinting Technique

+## Hey, You Have a Problem: On the Feasibility of Large-Scale Web Vulnerability Notification.

+## On Omitting Commits and Committing Omissions: Preventing Git Metadata Tampering That (Re)introduces Software Vulnerabilities

+# FSE2018

+## The impact of regular expression denial of service (ReDoS) in practice: an empirical study at the ecosystem scale. **ReDoS哦*

+# ASE2018

+## ReScue: crafting regular expression DoS attacks. **ReDoS怎么那么多？难道是现在的研究热点吗？**

+# ASE2017

+## Static detection of asymptotic resource side-channel vulnerabilities in web applications.

+# CCS2018

+## Predicting Impending Exposure to Malicious Content from User Behavior.

+# CCS2017

+## Tail Attacks on Web Applications

+## Deemon: Detecting CSRF with Dynamic Analysis and Property Graphs **动态检测CSRF，可以先读一下**

+## AUTHSCOPE: Towards Automatic Discovery of Vulnerable Authorizations in Online Services*

+我们设计AuthScope工具，该工具能够自动执行移动应用程序，并在相应的在线服务中识别出易受攻击的访问控制实现。

+# CCS2016

+## Chainsaw: Chained Automated Workflow-based Exploit Generation.

+## CSPAutoGen: Black-box Enforcement of Content Security Policy upon Real-world Websites

 # CCS2015